davidcan42/HLPlayGround/README.md

 # HLPlayGround
-A place for me to create samples and learn awesome capabilities
+A place for me to create cool samples and learn awesome capabilities